The Sleep Cycle alarm went off precisely at seven. From that point forward, Thursday was a day like any other – until the toaster attacked.

 To say it differently, IoT refers to an everyday device that is connected to the Internet.
 The most common examples of IoT devices are Nanny Cams, thermostats, photocopiers, Smart TVs, and whatever new-fangled Amazon device happens to be out now.
 I had to be vague with that last one, as it seems like Amazon has a new Alexa-style device every few months.
 Oh, and toasters.
 Now there are Internet-connected toasters.

 Having an IoT device affords you the luxury to use that device from wherever you are.
 You’re on vacation, and want to check on the progress of your contractor, who is doing remodeling work while you’re away?
 From the luxury of your beach chair, you can open an app and view the webcam sitting on top of the piano in the Dining Room.
 I actually did this a few years ago, after a pipe broke and we had water damage in our home.
 Our vacation was already booked, and we couldn’t back out without losing our money.
 So we left for vacation, knowing a gaggle of restoration experts would be tearing out some walls and drying things out (on the insurance company’s dime).
 The night before we left for the beach, I went to Lowes and picked up a hand full of Internet-connected cameras, as an insurance policy.
 And guess what?
 One of the contractors thought it would be hilarious to play a rousing song on the kids’ toy triangle instrument while grinning like the town dolt – right in front of the camera.
-I still have the video, an actual screen shot of the construction zone (without the triangle-playing construction worker) is on the iphone in the picture above.
+I still have the video.
 When I called the company to complain, the manager gave me quite a bit of grief – until I offered to post the video on Youtube as some free publicity for their company (the employee was wearing a company polo shirt in the video).
 Funny how people suddenly get shy when you offer to make them famous on the Internet.
 Go figure.

 So anyway, another use case… You’re laying in bed, roasting to death as your spouse snores happily by your side.
 Isn’t it interesting how in just about every marriage, one of the couple is always way too hot while the other is always freezing half to death?
 From your iPhone, you can turn down the thermostat to something more closely resembling the spawning ground for an Emperor Penguin.
 Internet-connected thermostats are all the rage nowadays.
 There is a makerspace in nearby Dillsburg, PA (home of the New Years Eve giant dropping pickle).
 And when I take my overeager 15-year old geek there on Friday evenings to 3d print plastic widgets and tear apart old ipods, I sit at a table near their Nest thermostat.
 And I stare at it, and it stares at me, and I feel quite certain North Korean hackers are watching me from behind the shiny screen.